 Complaints say HIV patients risk suffering from kidney failure, lactic acidosis and bone toxicity, as well as other side effects and complications.

-Joe Lyon is an experienced Ohio drug injury attorney representing plaintiffs in pharmaceutical class actions and engaging large drug companies in injury settlements.
+Joe Lyon is an experienced drug injury attorney representing plaintiffs in pharmaceutical class actions and engaging large drug companies in injury settlements.

 PrEP, or Pre-Exposure Prophylaxis, can be used to protect patients before contact with HIV-1.
 Truvada, tenofovir disoproxil fumarate, was approved by the U.S. Food and Drug Administration (FDA) in October 2001.
 Gilead sold the drug under the brand name Viread, then later Atripla, Truvada, Stribild and Complera.